-- Step 1 Select the required A/D conversion clock by correctly programming bits ADCS2, ADCS1 and ADCS0 in the register. - Step 2 Enable the A/D by clearing the in the ACSR register to zero. - Step 3
+- Step 1 Select the required A/D conversion clock by correctly pro- - gramming bits ADCS2~ADCS0 in the ACSR register. - Step 2 Select the required A/D conversion clock by correctly programming bits ADCS2~ADCS0 in the ACSR register. - Step 3